axandar/Banana-Pi-Java/README.md

 # Banana-Pi-Java
-Programs in java for Banana pi
+Programs in java for Banana pi - outdated